hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

 Objects have a size limit of 5 GB.
 However, objects larger than 5 GB can be segmented and then concatenated together so that you can upload 5 GB segments and download a single concatenated object of any size.
 You can work with the segments and manifests directly with API requests.

-HP Helion OpenStack Object&#174; service will have swift cluster as a part of cloud creation.
+HP Helion OpenStack Object&#174; service will have Swift cluster as a part of cloud creation.
 It allows to scale-out swift to store end cloud user data and also to protect from 'no single point of failure policy'.

-##Purpose of Swift
+##Purpose

-Swift is used for two different purposes:
+HP Helion OpenStack&#174; Swift is used for two different purposes:

 1. Cloud Controller Service data (used for Helion OpenStack&#174; Services implementation and High Availability (HA))
 2. Tenant Object Storage data (used by end Tenants / Project Users for scaled-out Object Storage).

 HP Helion OpenStack&#174; Swift which is deployed by default during installation of HP Helion OpenStack is used to serve Cloud Controller internal data.
-This can be expanded to scale-out to server user data storage.
+This can be scaled-out for user data.

 HP Helion OpenStack introduces the support of scale-out Swift.
 For more details, refer [Scale-out Swift](/helion/openstack/ga/services/object/overview/scale-out-swift/).